-Dr. Ebrahim honors include receiving the University of New Orleans Outstanding Doctoral Graduate and the UNO Department of Educational Leadership, Counseling, and Foundations Faculty Award.
-She was also honored as one of New Orleans City Business’ Women of the Year for her work in counselor education.
+Dr. Ebrahim has received several awards from Loyola, UNO, LACES and the American Counseling Association for teaching, advising, supervision and leadership.
+She was also honored as one of New Orleans City Business’ Women of the Year for her volunteer work and work in counselor education.
 Dr. Ebrahim has experience as a Professional School Counselor, is currently a school counseling program consultant and has a private practice specializing in adolescents and young adults.
-Research interests include areas of professional school counselor preparation, the use of play therapy by school counselors, supervision, legal and ethical issues, and peer consultation.
+Dr. Ebrahim’s research interests are in the areas of professional school counselor preparation, the use of play therapy by school counselors, supervision, legal and ethical issues, and peer consultation.

 Ph.D., University of New Orleans, 2008; M.S., Loyola University New Orleans, 2004